-You are now ready to use the OpenESQL Assistant to build a query that you can embed into a COBOL program and run.
+You are now ready to use the OpenESQL Assistant to define a query that you can embed into a COBOL program and run.
 In this scenario, you are interested in retrieving the first and last names of your employees and the salary for each.
-So you'll build the query to access the EMP table and return the data from three columns: FIRSTNME, LASTNAME, and SALARY.
+To do this, you define the query to access the EMP table, and return the data from three columns: FIRSTNME, LASTNAME, and SALARY.

 The Select Type of Query to Create dialog box enables you to choose the type of query you want to generate.
 In this case, you want to create a simple SELECT CURSOR statement.
 OpenESQL Assistant generates a default cursor name that you can override; however, in this case you should accept the default.

 OpenESQL Assistant generates the query and places the generated code on the Query tab.

 The columns in your selected table appear on the tree view with an alias of "A" prepended to the column name.
 For SELECT queries only, OpenESQL Assistant assigns the alias of A to the first table you select for a query, B to the second table if you join another table to the query, C for the next, etc. By prepending the table alias to each column name, you can easily identify the table to which a column belongs even if the same column name appears in more than one table.